whitneyburton/portfolios/students/1508/matt-stjernholm/20151002-matt-stjernholm-m1.markdown

 ### Group Projects

-Headcount was a beast.
-Although it stretched to my limits, I'm happy and proud to be finished with it :)

 #### Headcount

 * [GitHub URL](https://github.com/thew88/headcount)
 * [Original Assignment](https://github.com/turingschool/curriculum/blob/master/source/projects/headcount.markdown)

+Headcount was a beast.
+Although it stretched to my limits, I'm happy and proud to be finished with it :)

 Assessed By Josh
 Teammate: Ross Edfort
-Overall Score: 3

-##### 1. Overall Functionality: 4
+Comments:

 * *Passes all of the test harness methods, minus the two we discussed and decided should be changed just before sitting down to do this :P*
 * *Also, they wrote all the analysis methods (including the one that failed ;)*

-##### 2. Fundamental Ruby & Style: 3

-* *I didn't have any issues with anything*

-##### 3. Test-Driven Development: 4

 * *All unit tests pass*
 * *"All" test harness tests pass*

-* *Listened to me rant nostalgically and inpirationally, if we're completely honest, about testing for like 20 minutes or something.*
+Scores:

+* Overall Score: 3
+1. Overall Functionality: 4
+2. Fundamental Ruby & Style: 3
+3. Test-Driven Development: 4
-##### 4. Breaking Logic into Components: 3
+4. Breaking Logic into Components: 3

-* *LoadCSV and DistrictRepository should ideally know very little about each other.*
-* *For example, we might make a DistrictRepository from some JSON data, or some SQL data, or a hash for a test.
-So lets not inherit from LoadCSV.*

 ------